Daniel0421/ArcadeUniverse/README.md

 - Optimize code for better performance and maintainability.

 ## Contributing
 Contributions are welcome!
-If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
-For major changes, please discuss them first by opening an issue to ensure they align with the project's goals.
+Feel free to open issues or submit pull requests to improve the games or add new features.
+When contributing, please ensure you follow the coding standards and include appropriate tests.

+## Acknowledgments
+Special thanks to the creators of the original games for their inspiration.
+Thanks to the open-source community for their valuable resources and support.